 New York State Department of Transportation Standard Specifications state that all flaggers shall be properly training in flagging operations by recognized training programs, including the American Safety Services Association, the National Safety Council, Unions, or construction industry associations, or by an individual who holds a current certification as a flagger training instructor from such a program.
 Prior to starting flagger operations, the contractor shall provide the engineer with a list of certified flaggers to be used in the operation, identifying the source of flagger training for each individual.
 When requested by the engineer, flaggers shall demonstrate their competency in flagging procedures.
-Flaggers not competent in flagging procedures shall be removed or retrained immediately.
+Flaggers not competent in flagging procedures shall be removed or complete flagger training NYC DOT approved immediately.

 Most states have similar rules for the training of flaggers.
-Some states may only accept certifications from specific organizations or have additonal requirements.
+Some states may only accept certifications from specific organizations or have additional requirements.
 Please see a list of every states rules and regulations relating to flagger training here.
-Please see below for a list of states that our flagging course is NOT accepted in.
+Please see below for a list of state’s that our flagger certification online course is NOT accepted in.

 After completing the course individuals will understand how to provide safe passage of traffic through work zones as well as minimize risk through using standard flagging procedures learned during their training.
 Upon completion of this course students will be able to:

 What You Need: